Stephanie-Ash/the-pizza-oven/README.md

     ![Form Validation](readme/screenshots/form-validation.jpg)

-    * The booking confirmation confirms to the user that a table is avaiable providing confidence that a booking has been made.
+    * The booking confirmation confirms to the user that a table is available providing confidence that a booking has been made.
 It also confirms the details of the booking they have just made.
 An email of the booking is sent to the given email address so that the user can easily check the booking details.

     ![Booking Confirmation](readme/screenshots/booking-confirmation.jpg)